Child Safety Resources (06)

 ChildSafetyExperts.com

-This site has dozens of tips for childproofing your home such as putting up baby gates across stairs, adjusting the water temperature in your home to 130 degrees F or 54 degrees C or even less to prevent accidental scalding, trying to find non-toxic cleaners and use childproof containers and securely locked cupboards to store dangerous chemicals, tossing out broken toys that can't be repaired quickly, covering electrical outlets with approved plugs, removing poisonous plants and several more.
-But remember, no matter how safe you try to make your home, Even though you have taken measures to child-proof your home, supervision is essential in maintaining safety.
-Hazards can only be minimized, not eliminated, and you are still responsible for keeping your child safe.
-This site also has links to additional safety articles including Tips on Preventing Falls in the Elderly, Use Medication Wisely, Hazardous Household Wastes, Ways to Burglar-Proof Your Home and more.
+This page on MomMD.com offers lots and lots of tips for childproofing your home.
+The tips are categorized by safety measures to childproof every room in your home, hallways and staircases, your kids' rooms, bathroom, kitchen and the yard.
+Tips include such things as putting up baby gates across stairs, adjusting the water temperature in your home to 130 degrees F or 54 degrees C or even less to prevent accidental scalding, trying to find non-toxic cleaners and use childproof containers and securely locked cupboards to store dangerous chemicals, tossing out broken toys that can't be repaired quickly, covering electrical outlets with approved plugs, removing poisonous plants and several more.
+But remember, no matter how safe you try to make your home, Remember, you can take action and be as thorough as possible in childproofing your home, but you still need to keep an eye on children.
+Potential danger cannot be eliminated; it can only be minimized.

 The Home Safety Handbook from the Children's Hospital of Pittsburgh